Unmentionable (1991) is a collection of 9 hi-lo short stories by iconic Australian author Paul Jennings.

 Now don’t get me wrong and start calling me a hairist or something like that.
 Listen to what I have to say, then make up your mind.

-The moral weakness of the narrator is that he doesn’t like redheads, and refuses to be friends with Mr Mantolini’s cousin.
+The moral shortcoming of the narrator is that he doesn’t like redheads, and refuses to be friends with Mr Mantolini’s cousin.

 The narrator wants to continue lusting after an ice statue in the fish shop window, but she’s about to perish under the hot sun.
 His object of desire will no longer exist.